 Technical Transfer Plan:

-Comprehensive Plan: Development and execution of a comprehensive plan outlining the entire technology transfer process.
+Comprehensive Plan: Developing and executing a comprehensive plan outlining the technology transfer process.

 Risk Assessment: Identification and mitigation of risks associated with the technology transfer.